nginxinc/nginx-basics-workshops/docs/labs/nginx_api/live_monitoring.md

 # Trimmed
 ```

+5. Using `curl` and `jq`, make a request to the API endpoint, `/api/api-version/http/caches/` to retrieve instrumentation
-4. `/api/api-version/http/caches/` – Instrumentation for each named cache zone
+  for each named cache zone

 ```bash
 curl -s https://demo.nginx.com/api/6/http/caches/ | jq